Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    **NOTE:**
    If workers have been removed and the worker count is currently at two, failures of the following tests can be ignored.
 A re-check will be needed once workers are added and the count returns to three or above.
+   - `Kubernetes Postgres Clusters have the Correct Number of Pods 'Running'`
+   - `Kubernetes Postgres Clusters Have Leaders`
+   - `Kubernetes Postgres Check for Replication Lag Across Pods in a Cluster`
    - `Verify cray etcd is healthy`

 The procedure is complete.
 [Return to Main Page](../Add_Remove_Replace_NCNs.md).